Chart Color Schemes

 Portland is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Portland's cultural diversity was found to be below average, with 90.3% of its population being citizens, 90.0% born in Australia, and 96.3% speaking English only at home.
-Christianity is the main religion in Portland, comprising 45.0% of the population.
-However, Judaism is most overrepresented, making up 0.1% compared to 0.0% across Rest of Vic.
+The dominant religion in Portland is Christianity, comprising 45.0% of the population.
+Notably, Judaism, which makes up 0.1% of Portland's population, is overrepresented compared to the rest of Victoria, where it comprises 0.0%.

 Frequently Asked Questions - Diversity